bdombro/wordpress-global-meta-box-order/unified-meta-box-order/Readme.txt

 If, on the other hand, if you want to place one specific box *above* the editor, you might want to check out [this answer](http://wordpress.stackexchange.com/a/88103) on *stackexchange*.

+== Support ==

+If you have any issues with this plugin feel free to reach out to the maintainer, bdombro@gmail.com.

 == Changelog ==

 = 1.0.3 =